bookofproofs/fpl.net/Fpl/Fpl/DocuSymbolTable.md

 ---

 ### FplBlockType `Theorem`
 A theorem defined in the theory or the theories using this theory.
-Created in todo.
+Created in `Ast.Theorem`.
 #### Possible Parent Nodes
 Theory
 #### Scope